It's promised another hour of broadcast excellence.

 Four others believed to be under the rubble.

-Well global warming can't do that.
+Well, global warming can't do that.

 Can't do that, ladies and gentlemen.

-Do I have there's one more thing here in the stack, and I can't.
+Do I have There's one more thing here in the stack, and I can't.

-Oh, here this is unbelievable.
+Oh, this is unbelievable.

 The Department of Homeland Security, our buddies at WorldNet Daily found this out.

-The Department of Homeland Security took a Muslim group with known past ties to terror organizations on a VIP tour of security operations at the uh busiest airport in the nation.
+The Department of Homeland Security took a Muslim group with known past ties to terror organizations on a VIP tour of security operations at the busiest airport in the nation.

-It's the Chicago's O'Hare happened on June 21.
+Happened on June 21.

 And I'll bet you they weren't looking for Viagra either.